Shikha-code36/assembly-ARM-tutorial/README.md

-**Guide to ARM Assembly Language:**
+# Guide to ARM Assembly Language

-**Introduction:**
+## Introduction
 ARM assembly language is a low-level programming language designed for ARM (Advanced RISC Machine) processors, which are prevalent in embedded systems like smartphones and laptops.
 It enables direct interaction with the hardware, offering precise control over the device's operations.

 It is estimated that over 200 billion devices contain an ARM chip, making the arm language valuable to understand.
 By understanding the arm assembly language, programmers can work at a lower level, allowing them to write code that interacts with hardware in an efficient manner.
 Arm is a programming language that's used in a variety of different applications.
 You see it in a lot of different embedded devices.
 And really popular devices such as different phones, a lot of Android devices and some iPhone devices are running ARM based chips.

-**Registers:**
+## Registers
 Registers are fast-access storage locations within the CPU that hold data temporarily during execution.
 They play a crucial role in assembly language programming due to their speed compared to memory access.

-**General-Purpose Registers (R0-R6):**
+### General-Purpose Registers (R0-R6)
 - **R0-R6**: Used for general computations and temporary storage.
 - **Example**: Storing and adding numbers.
   ```assembly